 The following picture is a bit more random.
 BeSpoke Tyre and Autocare in the UK took over the Lowcock’s Lemonade factory (probably the re-launch factory, as their address is Derwent St, Middlesbrough) and shared the following “treasure” on Facebook.
 This includes a (partial photo) of a bottle of Dandelion and Burdock.

 I often get asked for a bottle or crate of Lowcock’s Lemonade, but Lowcock’s Lemonade is no longer trading and no, I don’t have the recipe.
 I do have this great photo of a Lowcock’s Lemonade crate that is in excellent condition.
 It was listed on eBay (no, I didn’t bid nor do I own it).
 I really love this photo as you can read the Greta Street, Middlesbrough address, it still has the original lid, and from the bottle dividers, you can see Lowcock’s Lemonade shipped in crates of 12 bottles.

 Courtesy of another (now offline) eBay listing, here’s another photo of an original Lowcock’s Lemonade crate a little worse for wear.

 How does one go about opening Lowcock’s Lemonade bottles?
 Well with the Lowcock’s Bottle Opener of course.
 This bottle opener was listed on eBay.
 The front of the bottle opener states “Lowcock” and the reverse states “Middlesbrough”.
-According to the listing, the opener is about 10cm long and had the registration number 702661.
+According to the listing, the opener is about 10cm long with registration number 702661.
 This is the patent number for the design, known as a “Crown Cap” and dates the opener at around 1924 and is common for bottle openers of that period.

 Please take the time to visit the pages of other Lowcock’s Lemonade memorabilia.

 If you have any photos of Lowcock Lemonade items that you are happy for me to post on this page, please let me know.